-Each educational area is defined by an introductory description of the educational area, which describes the position and relevance of the educational area within the basic education system and describes the content of each of the educational fields included in the educational area.
+The characteristics of the educational area express the position and relevance of the educational area within the basic education system and characterise the content of each of the educational fields included in the educational area concerned.
 Furthermore, the links between the educational contents of basic education at Stage 1 and Stage 2 are highlighted.

-The description is followed by the aims of the educational area.
-This section describes what the pupils are guided to by the educational content so as to gradually acquire the key competencies.
+The objectives of the educational area specify towards what the pupil is guided by means of the educational content so as to acquire gradually the key competencies.

-Practical interlinking between the educational content and the key competencies is provided by the fact that based on the aims of the educational area, the school defines (within the school education programme) its educational strategy for the subjects taught - see Diagram 2.
+Practical interlinking between the educational content and the key competencies is provided by the fact that based on the aims of the educational area, the school defines (within the school educational programme) its educational strategy for the subjects taught - see Diagram 2.